couchbase/couchbase-ruby-client/README.markdown

 INSTALL
 =======

-This gem depends on couple external libraries to work with JSON and HTTP.
-For JSON it uses [yajl-ruby][1] and [yaji][2] which build atop of [yajl][3], so you need it installed on your box.
-For Debian system it will be:
+This gem depends on a couple of external libraries to work with JSON and HTTP.
+For JSON it uses [yajl-ruby][1] and [yaji][2] which are built atop of [yajl][3].
+For HTTP iteraction it uses [curb][4], the curl bindings for ruby.

-    $ sudo gem install libyajl-dev

-For HTTP it uses [curb][4], the curl bindings for ruby.
 To install it use your package manager.
+On debian you can install it, use `aptitude`:

     $ sudo aptitude install libcurl3-dev